About the course

 - Global and comparative politics

-Our dynamic, interdisciplinary approach combines traditional methods with contemporary theory and practices of non-violent movements, and we encourage you to experience the practical as well as the theoretical application of these topics through examining real case studies of international conflict.
+Our dynamic, interdisciplinary approach combines traditional methods with contemporary theory and practices of non-violent movements.
+We encourage you to experience the practical as well as the theoretical application of these topics through examining real case studies of international conflict.

 I studied conflict resolution as I experienced the Liberian civil war, and immigrating to Norway as a child, I’ve shaped my view on the world and politics.
 I know the detrimental effects of war and I wanted to study something that is relatable and important.
 Our department is one of the best for political research.
 The research and teaching of academic staff is excellent.
 They emphasise on skills needed in the workplace and help us be employable.
 In future, I want to be a diplomat for Norway.